 Does that mean that, under idealism, there is no distinction between empirical fact and fantasy?
 No, that's not what it means.
 Idealism does acknowledge a distinction between fact and fantasy.
 But a less naive way to differentiate between the two is needed.
 Indeed, what we call empirical facts are actually shared, collective experiences.
 And what we call fantasies are personal, idiosyncratic experiences.
 In the book, I elaborate extensively on how a shared, collective experience that we came to call the 'world outside' can originate in the fabric of mind.

-The nature of nature, so to speak, is to imagine; to dream and delude itself.
-When we seek and project a 'true' reality outside mind, as materialists do, that is simply an expression of nature doing what it does: trying to deceive itself according to timeless archetypal patterns.
-A sign of true self-honesty and intelligence is the ability and willingness to see through this primordial self-deception, acknowledging the profound kinship between what we came to call 'reality' and 'illusion.'
+The nature of nature, so to speak, is to dream and 'delude' itself.
+When we seek and project a 'true' reality outside mind, as materialists do, that is simply an expression of nature doing what it does: trying to 'deceive' itself according to timeless archetypal patterns.
+A sign of true self-honesty and intelligence is the ability and willingness to see through this primordial 'self-deception,' acknowledging the profound kinship between what we came to call 'reality' and 'illusion.'